Elkton Man Pleads Guilty to Making Threatening Interstate Communications

 Used Racial Epithets to Threaten Physical Harm to Employee of Loan Business Calling about a Car Loan

-Baltimore, Maryland – Phillip Cline, Jr., age 39, of Elkton, Maryland, pleaded guilty today to making threatening interstate communications.
+Phillip Cline, Jr., 39, of Elkton, Maryland, pleaded guilty today to making threatening interstate communications.
 Cline admitted that during a recorded phone conversation with an employee of an auto loan business, Cline threatened to physically harm the employee, whom he described using racial epithets.

 Cline faces a maximum sentence of five years in prison.
 Actual sentences for federal crimes are typically less than the maximum penalties.
 A federal district court judge will determine any sentence after taking into account the U.S. Sentencing Guidelines and other statutory factors.
-U.S. District Judge Ellen L. Hollander has scheduled sentencing for Cline on October 5, 2020 at 10:00 a.m.
+U.S. District Judge Ellen L. Hollander has scheduled sentencing for Cline on Oct.
+10, 2020.